AtharvaB-22/Travel-Itinerary/README.markdown

 - How to get around, like using taxis or boats.

 For example, a 2-day plan in Phuket might tell you to visit Patong Beach, eat at a place called Nikita’s, and stay at a hotel like Selina Phuket.

-## Problems I Had
-- Sometimes the database didn’t save data the right way.
-I had to check my code and fix the tables to make it work.
-- The links were slow at first because I was loading too much data.
-I changed the code to load things one at a time, and it got faster.

 ## What’s Next
 I want to make this project better later by: